-Any computer system with security vulnerabilities can be exposed to cyberattacks, if that system is connected to the internet or any external network.
-(My hunch is that’s pretty much all computers.)
+Any computer system with vulnerabilities can be exposed to cyberattacks, if that system is connected to the internet or any external network.
+(Today, that’s pretty much all computers.)

 Dig deeper into this article and find out: